srl-labs/learn-srlinux/docs/ndk/guide/dev/go/with-bond/app.md

 ## Fetching data with gNMI

 As we already mentioned, the `greeter` app uses two data points to create the greeting message.
 The first one is the `name` a user has configured the app with.
-The second one is the last-booted-time from the SR Linux state.
-Our app gets the `name` from the configuration, and the last-booted-time we need to fetch from the SR Linux state as this is not part of the app's config.
+The second one is the last-booted time from the SR Linux state.
+Our app gets the `name` from the configuration, and the last-booted time we need to fetch from the SR Linux state as this is not part of the app's config.

 An application developer can choose different ways to fetch data from SR Linux, but since Bond already provides a gNMI client, it might be the easiest way to fetch the data.